matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 which is a nilable, nullable, optional, maybe kind of thing in there.
 But that is a place, certainly, argument lists are kind of product types.
 They have places in them.
 The first argument, the second argument, and whatnot.
-If you have places, you have to put things in places.
+When you have places, you have to put things in places.

 [Time 0:05:25]

 Another place where we use optionality is in returns.
-I am going to try to find that thing for you, and if I find it I will return it, and if I cannot find it I will return null, did not find it, some other kind of thing.
+I am going to go try to find that thing for you, and if I find it I will return it, and if I cannot find it I will return null, did not find it, some other kind of thing.
 So I might or might not provide something to you.
 That is in the return value spot.

 And pretty much there we do the null thing.
 And we have nil punning and everything else, because we are still having the nil party in